 NordVPN is a popular name in the VPN field and for good reason.
 It offers nearly 6000 servers across 60 different countries.
 All well as that, its security features are second to none.

 There’s military-grade level of encryption, as well as CyberSec technology which blocks ads and malicious websites before they get anywhere near your device.
 In addition, there’s the DoubleVPN feature which allows you to encrypt yourself twice making your data even more secure than before.

 Typical features such as a no logs policy, automatic kill switch, and DNS leak protection are also included.
 While a single NordVPN account can secure up to 6 devices at once, it’s the ability to sign up for a dedicated business account that will make this most appealing to growing small businesses.

 The catch?
-You need to fill in a form on the website to get a quote for your business needs.
+You need to fill in a form on‘s website to get a quote for your business needs.
 On the plus side, it does mean a bespoke service so you don’t pay for more than you require.

 A dedicated business solution should bring with it team and network management consoles, and that’s precisely what Perimeter 81 provides.
 Servers wise, it has over 700 servers across more than 35 different locations.

 Requiring a minimum of 3 team members, Perimeter 81 then goes onto support between 5 and over 100 devices with further custom options available when required.
 Clients are available for all major operating systems, along with Linux and Chromebook, with a single click web management console that’s easy to get to grips with.

 When it comes to security, Perimeter 81 is as effective as NordVPN with extensive encryption, as well as the option to utilize dedicated IPs as and when needed.
 Via the admin console, you can also create multiple user groups and manage team permissions so you’re always on top of things.
 It’s possible for you to internally monitor bandwidth consumption too and other network activity, although Perimeter 81 will never keep tabs on it itself.